mohamad-tahan/Remote/README.md

 ### User Stories
 - As a user, I want to be able to write code in different languages.
 - As a user, I want to be able to live code with others.
+- As a user, I want to be able to save and download other collaborators files.
 - As a user, I want to be able to talk with others via live voice chatting.
+<br><br>

+### Admin Stories
+- As an admin, I want to add a new user.
+- As an admin, I want to view all registered users.
+- As an admin, I want to block users.
+- As an admin, I want to view all user messages and delete them.
+- As an admin, I want to add a new programming languague.
 <br><br>